AWS Cloud Operations & Migrations Blog

 Using AWS AppConfig Feature Flags

-AWS recently launched AWS AppConfig Feature Flags.
-Feature flagging is a powerful tool that allows engineers to safely push out new features to customers, but doing so in a measured and usually gradual way.
+AWS has launched AWS AppConfig Feature Flags.
+Feature flags are a powerful tool that allow engineers to safely push out new features to customers, but doing so in a measured and usually gradual way.
 In this blog post, you will learn about what feature flags are, what are the benefits to using them, and what […]

 Supporting Data Residency Requirements by Extending AWS Control Tower Governance to Non-supported Regions